 Spring: March - May

-During this time of year calving is the main activity.
-Interns would participate in all aspects of the calving process.
-The ranch calves over 450 head of 2-year old heifers, 450 head of 3- year olds, and 2,100 head of old cows.
+During this time of year, calving is the main activity.
+Interns participate in all aspects of the calving process.
+The ranch calves over 450 head of 2-year old heifers, 500 head of 3-year olds, and 2,550 head of old cows.

-Duties: Vaccination, record keeping, doctoring cows and calves for sickness, operation of heavy equipment, feeding hay, cleaning stalls, riding horseback, night calving, processing calves, branding, irrigation, horse shoeing, and fencing.
+Duties: Vaccination, record keeping, herd health and management, operation of heavy equipment, feeding hay, cleaning stalls, riding horseback, night calving, processing calves, branding, irrigation, horse shoeing, and fencing.

 Summer: June - August

 Summer time activities focus on forage preparation and harvest.
-The ranch puts up over 5,000 tons of alfalfa, grass and straw each year.
+The ranch puts up over 7,000 tons of alfalfa, grass and straw each year.
 Livestock are moved throughout the summer to different pastures around the ranch.
-The ranch does not currently AI so all breeding is done by natural service.
+The ranch does not currently artificially inseminate, so all breeding is done by natural service.
 Young bulls are put out with yearling heifers the middle of May.
 Older bulls are placed with 3 year old and older cows in the middle of June.

-Duties: Irrigation, fencing, weed management, rodent management, moving cattle, doctoring cows and calves for sickness, bull placement, operation of hay equipment (tractors, balers, swathers), stock water maintenance & development, horse shoeing, and working colts.
+Duties: Irrigation, fencing, weed management, rodent management, moving cattle, , bull placement, operation of hay equipment (tractors, balers, swathers), stock water maintenance & development, horse shoeing, and working colts.

 Fall: September - November

-In preparation for calf weaning, shipping and pregnancy testing, a lot of time is spent on horseback.
+In preparation for calf weaning, shipping and pregnancy testing, time is spent on horseback.
 Cow/calf pairs by this time have been sorted by sex and are being moved closer to the ranch's shipping point.
-Steer calves are sold off the cow, while all heifer calves remain on ranch to be weaned.
+Steer calves are sold off the cow.
+All heifer calves are either weaned on the ranch or shipped to a feedlot.
 Animal health during these months is the ranch's number one priority.
 Steer calves are weaned in September and shipped off the ranch in October.
-Heifer calves and approximately 125 head of steer calves are put on feed and kept through the winter.

-Duties: Horse back riding, roping, animal doctoring, corral work, horse shoeing, breaking colts, operation of heavy equipment (tractors, hay processors, feed trucks), fencing, irrigation ditch repair and maintenance.
+Duties: Horseback riding, roping, herd health and management, corral work, horse shoeing, breaking colts, operation of heavy equipment (tractors, hay processors, feed trucks), fencing, irrigation ditch repair and maintenance.

 Winter: December - February